Mexican Mole Lizard Facts

 - The Mexican Mole Lizard is also an amphisbaenian.
 Being exclusively subterranean dwellers, it is rarely seen.
 The average lifespan also measures only about two years.

-Mexican Mole Lizard Physical Characteristics
+Mexican Mole Lizard Physical Description

 The Mexican Mole Lizard remains a rather diminutive reptile.
 Individuals attain a maximum known length of roughly 9.5 in (24 cm), and the width of the small bodies also typically only measures about 0.25 in (6 mm).